Child's Play 2: Critical response

-Rotten Tomatoes gives the film an approval rating of 40% based on 15 reviews.
 Evan Dickson of Bloody Disgusting, in describing how it surpasses the original film, wrote, "Child's Play 2 manages to strip away all artifice and still manage to be an effective slasher."

 Variety wrote, "Child's Play 2 is another case of rehashing the few novel elements of an original to the point of utter numbness."
 Gene Siskel gave the film zero stars out of four, calling it "A vicious, ugly little thriller."
 On Siskel and Ebert's Worst of 1990 show, Siskel further criticised the film, accusing director John Lafia of "prostituting himself" and rhetorically asking the audience "who was this trash made for and would you want to sit next to them in a theater?"

 Kevin Thomas of the Los Angeles Times thought the original was "a terrific one-of-a-kind thriller," but "Not so the sequel.
 It's an all-out horror film—handsomely produced but morbid and not in the least amusing to watch."
 Richard Harrington of The Washington Post called it "an inevitable sequel that's not as good as its progenitor, but better than most movies with the numbers 2 through 8 in their titles."

-Audiences response

-Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.
-According to the creator, Don Mancini, and the cast of the Child's Play franchise, Child's Play 2 is considered the favorite film of Chucky by fans.